assumptionsoup/guppy_animation_tools/README.md

 not found in most other arc tracers, such as a display on top feature and displaying sub-frame arc information.

+**IMPORTANT** Arc Tracer has not yet been updated to use viewport 2.0 As a stop-gap measure, in order to see anything in Maya 2017 update 3 or later, you must set the `MAYA_ENABLE_VP2_PLUGIN_LOCATOR_LEGACY_DRAW` before launching maya.
+In bash terminals this is done by running this command before launching:

+    export MAYA_ENABLE_VP2_PLUGIN_LOCATOR_LEGACY_DRAW=1

 To create an arc tracer, run the python command: